Sulzers in Tunisia

 1938 Sulzer 735hp Co-Co 'Phosphates'

-The CFT obtained in September 1945 & March 1946 two 1938 built locomotives which were initially acquired by the Algerian company Cie des Phosphates de Constantine.
-They were used on freight trains in the Tunis area, running up mileages of about 35,000 miles per year.
-Their low top speed of 31mph, traffic availability & railway rehabilitation kept their mileages low.
+After sale to the CFT, Tunisia they were used on freight trains in the Tunis area, running up mileages of about 35,000 miles per year.
+Their low top speed of 31mph (37mph?), traffic availability & railway rehabilitation kept their mileages low.

 One of the two 1938 built Algerian 'phosphate' locomotives that saw use on the Tunisian Railway system.
-For a larger view of this factory portrait please click here.

 Alsthom built 'outre-mer' standard design